roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243/connecting-with-chirpstack.md

     * **Password**: admin

 :::warning
-:warning: It is advisable to change your password to tighten the security of your account.
+ It is advisable to change your password to tighten the security of your account.
 You can change this by clicking the "**change password**" button at the user icon.
 :::

 <rk-img